hu-macsy/lama_old/README.md

 configure cmake by giving the install prefix and pointing to the LAMA-src dir:
  $ cmake -DCMAKE_INSTALL_PREFIX=<path/to/install/dir> [optional options] ../scai

-For a Release build define -DCMAKE_BUILD_TYPE=Release.
+For a Release build be sure to define -DCMAKE_BUILD_TYPE=Release.

 start the build and installation process by running make (optionally in parallel):